itk-dev/itkdev_base_theme/themes/starterkit_project_theme/README.md

 ## Usage

-Add a .npmrc file to the theme containg the font awesome auth token as described here: https://docs.fontawesome.com/web/setup/packages#project-specific-using-configuration-files
+Add a .npmrc file to the theme containing the font awesome auth token as described here: https://docs.fontawesome.com/web/setup/packages#project-specific-using-configuration-files

 Install the node packages